Miranics/grade-book-app_Nanen-Miracle-Mbanaade/README.md

 User Interface
 Prompt the user to choose an action (add student, add a course, register the student for a course, calculate the ranking, search by grade, generate transcript)
-Gather necessary input from the user (student information, course information, grade range) Display the results of the chosen action
+Gather necessary input from the user (student information, course information, grade range) Display the results of the chosen action.

-                                                 FEEL FREE TO REACH OUT TO ME FOR CLEARITY 002nasya@gmail.com
+                                                 FEEL FREE TO REACH OUT TO ME FOR CLARITY 002nasya@gmail.com